 Florida has a high rate of drug crime.
 That is why drug crimes are taken so seriously by Florida law enforcement.
 Marijuana, cocaine, heroin, methamphetamines, and other controlled substances are just a few examples of illegal drugs under Florida law.
 It does not matter what type of drug is involved in the crime, a drug conviction can lead to extensive jail time, hefty fines, and other serious and long-lasting consequences.
-If you are facing drug charges, it is critically important that you work closely with an experienced Fort Lauderdale drug crimes lawyer to ensure that you receive fair treatment under the law.
+If you are facing drug charges, it is critically important that you work closely with an experienced drug crimes lawyer to ensure that you receive fair treatment under the law.

 Typical Drug Crimes